-In the case of the CO2 sensors that we use in our meters, the ranges are as follows:
+In the case of the CO2 sensors we use in our meters, the ranges are as follows:

-Do the 5 volt power supplies give 5 volts? (sic)
+Do the 5 volt power supplies give 5 volts (sic)?

 Of course not.

-In the context in which we are, which is that of power through cables that follow USB standards, or USB specifications, as they are often called, we have to look at those specifications to know what that range we are talking about.
+In the context we are in, which is that of powering through cables that follow USB standards, or USB specificationsWe have to look at those specifications to know what range we are talking about.

-Nobody guarantees us these results because the standard offers higher ranges, but in the vast majority of cases this is the case.
+No one can guarantee these results because the standard offers higher ranges, but in the vast majority of cases this is the case.

-Powering CO2 sensors from Vin
+Feeding CO2 sensors from Vin